Cardinal Carter Academy for the Arts

 Cardinal Carter Academy for the Arts (CCAA, Cardinal Carter, or Carter) is a Catholic arts high school located in Toronto, Ontario, Canada.
 Admission to the school is granted through an audition process.
 Serving students from grade 7 to 12, it is one of three schools in the Toronto Catholic District School Board that is an elementary and secondary hybrid (the others being Francis Libermann Catholic High School and St. Michael's Choir School).
-The school has been consistently ranked as one of the top educational institutions in Ontario.

 History

 The school was named after Cardinal Gerald Emmett Carter, Ordinary of the Archdiocese of Toronto since 1979, a supporter of education and a patron of the arts.

 Following the provincial government funding extension to Roman Catholic high schools in June 1984, the Metropolitan Separate School Board (now the Toronto Catholic District School Board) considered establishing a school for the visual and performing arts.

 Cardinal Carter was built at the former St. Edward Catholic School which moved to the North York Board of Education's closed Burnett Public School on Eddiefield Avenue in 1985.
 That same year, it was the satellite campus of the newly established Mary Ward Catholic Secondary School.
 In 1986, the MSSB reached a deal with Tridel, a Canadian condominium developer, to acquire 0.41 acre of St. Edward property owned by the Board.
 In return, Tridel built a $10 million three-storey school on the board's 1.3 acre property.
 The first set of auditions was held in January 1990.
 The school facilities were designed by Makrimichalos Cugini Architects and features a proscenium stage, full orchestra pit, dance, drama, music and art studios, practice and rehearsal rooms.

 Before the opening of Cardinal Carter, the building was then temporarily used by St. Bruno Catholic School, located in Downtown Toronto, which was closed due to health problems.
 Because of budget problems, the MSSB originally delayed the school's opening to September 1991 citing a tax increase to 9.5% and pulled Carter from the budget during its 26 April meeting.
 However, on 17 May 1990, the MSSB trustees reversed the decision proceeding the opening of Carter as planned.

 On 4 September 1990, Cardinal Carter opened its doors to 269 pupils in the seventh, eighth, and ninth grades with Millie Seguin as its founding principal.
 The school was blessed in 1991 and the first graduates emerged in 1994.

 Since 1999, the school operates a second campus using the TCDSB's Catholic Education Centre building just across the street.